-The Board of Directors is divided into three classes of directors, with directors serving staggered three-year terms, expiring at the annual meeting of stockholders following the 1998 fiscal year, 1999 fiscal year and 2000 fiscal year, respectively.
+The Board of Directors is divided into three classes of directors, with directors serving staggered three-year terms, expiring at the annual meeting of stockholders following the 1998 fiscal year (Class I), 1999 fiscal year (Class II) and 2000 fiscal year (Class III), respectively.
 At each annual meeting of stockholders, one class of directors will be elected for a full term of three years to succeed that class of directors whose terms are expiring.
+Effective upon consummation of the Offerings, the Board of Directors will be classified as follows: Class I--C. Byron Snyder, Jon Pollock, Bob Weik and Alan R. Sielbeck; Class III--Berry Mills, Richard Muth and Richard L. Tucker; Class III--Ben L. Mueller, Robert Stalvey and Thomas E. White, Jr.